calliope-project/calliope/doc/user/configuration.rst

 ..
 NB this limitation is "implemented" simply by calling get_option with an x=x argument for some options but not for others

 The balancing constraint looks at a location's level to decide which locations to consider in balancing supply and demand.
-Currently, balancing of supply and demand takes place between locations at level 1.
-In order for a location at level 0 to be included in the system-wide energy balance, it must therefore be assigned to a parent location at level 1.
-Transmission is *loss-free* within a location, between locations at level 0, and from locations at level 0 to locations at level 1.
-Transmission is only possible between locations at level 1 if a transmission link has been defined between them (see below).
+Currently, balancing of supply and demand takes place between locations at level 0.
+In order for a location at level 1 to be included in the system-wide energy balance, it must therefore be assigned to a parent location at level 0.
+Transmission is *loss-free* within a location, between locations at level 1, and from locations at level 1 to locations at level 0.
+In contrast, transmission between locations at level 0 is only possible if a transmission link has been defined between them (see below).
 Losses in these transmission links are as defined for the specified transmission technology.

 ..
 Warning::

-   There must always be at least one location at level 1, because balancing of supply and demand takes place between level 1 locations only.
+   There must always be at least one location at level 0, because balancing of supply and demand takes place between level 0 locations only.

 .. _transmission_links: